Functional Distribution Networks (FDN): Introduction

-This motivates architectures that are \emph{uncertainty-aware} and \emph{calibrated}—sharp in-distribution (ID) and widening appropriately OOD (higher CRPS, wider intervals).
-We pursue this with \emph{Functional Distribution Networks (FDN)}, which place input-conditional distributions over weights to modulate uncertainty locally in $x$.
-Concretely, FDN amortizes an input-conditional posterior $q_\phi(\theta\mid x)$ via small Hypernetworks and trains it with a Monte Carlo likelihood and a $\beta$-ELBO.
-Under matched budgets, FDN is ID-competitive and well-calibrated by \emph{scale}: on low-frequency/piecewise-smooth shifts (step, quadratic tasks) it achieves near-unity MSE–Var slopes with high Spearman and favorable AURC/CRPS; on oscillatory shifts (sine task) it retains rank but under-scales variance—an explicit target for improvement.
+This motivates architectures that are explicitly \emph{uncertainty-aware} and \emph{calibrated}, producing sharp predictions in-distribution (ID) while widening appropriately under distribution shift.
+We pursue this goal with \emph{Functional Distribution Networks (FDN)}, which place input-conditioned distributions over network weights, allowing predictive uncertainty to adapt locally in input space.
+FDN amortizes an input-conditional posterior $q_\phi(\theta\mid x)$ via small hypernetworks and is trained using a Monte Carlo likelihood and a $\beta$-ELBO objective.

-\paragraph{Overview.} Rather than treating weights as fixed (or globally random), FDN places an \emph{input-conditioned} distribution over weights:
+Empirically, under matched parameter and inference budgets, FDN is ID-competitive and exhibits strong calibration under shift.
+On controlled 1D regression tasks, predictive variance closely tracks error growth in- and out-of-distribution, while on more challenging oscillatory shifts FDN preserves rank calibration and increases uncertainty OOD, albeit with some under-scaling.
+We further evaluate FDN on standard UCI-style regression benchmarks—Airfoil Self-Noise, Combined Cycle Power Plant, and Energy Efficiency \citep{uci_airfoil,uci_ccpp,uci_energy}—where it typically widens uncertainty under feature-based shifts while maintaining competitive accuracy and calibration relative to strong Bayesian, ensemble, and hypernetwork baselines.

-For tractability, we set the conditional prior to be input-agnostic, $p(\theta \mid x)=p_{0}(\theta)=\mathcal{N}(0,\sigma_{0}^{2}I)$.
-This keeps the KL term in the ELBO simple and provides a stable regularizer; all input dependence is carried by the amortized posterior $q_{\phi}(\theta\mid x)$.
-Many common models can be cast in this form via different choices of $q_{\phi}(\theta\mid x)$; we detail these instantiations in Appendix~\ref{app:q_phi}.
+\paragraph{Overview.} Rather than treating weights as fixed (or globally random), FDN places an input-conditioned distribution over weights:

-Intuitively, sampling $\theta$ from an $x$-dependent posterior lets the function adapt locally; when $x$ lies far from the training support, the conditional weight distribution can \emph{broaden}, yielding wider, appropriately uncertain predictive densities.
+For tractability we fix an input-agnostic prior $p(\theta \mid x) = p_0(\theta) = \mathcal{N}(0, \sigma_0^2 I)$, so all input dependence is carried by an amortized posterior $q_\phi(\theta \mid x)$ implemented via small Hypernetworks.
+Many standard uncertainty-aware architectures can be cast in this template via different choices of $q_{\phi}(\theta \mid x)$; we detail these instantiations in Appendix~\ref{app:q_phi}.
+Sampling $\theta \sim q_\phi(\theta \mid x)$ yields locally adaptive functions, and as $x$ moves off the training support the induced weight distribution can broaden, producing wider and more appropriately uncertain predictive densities.